rcs-business-messaging/rbm-api-examples/nodejs/rbm-intro/README.md

 npm install
 ```

-Now return to this folder andcf
-+ install the dependencies for these samples:
+Now return to this folder and install the dependencies for these samples:

 ``
 npm install